Low-curvature quantum corrections from unitary evolution of de Sitter space: Introduction

 In this context of (quantum) unimodular gravity, we will study the simplest type of geometries: homogeneous and isotropic Friedmann--Lema\^{i}tre--Robertson--Walker (FLRW) spacetimes.
 Classically, without matter and for a given value of the cosmological integration constant, the unique solution is given by either Minkowski, de Sitter, or anti-de Sitter space.
 Hence, the quantum theory is expected to be rather simple, only introducing the novelty of allowing for superpositions of the cosmological constant and hence superpositions of these distinct classical spacetimes.
 However, there is an important additional subtlety in that these spacetimes can be represented as different types of FLRW geometry using either closed, open or flat slices.
 Even though classically these apparently different cosmologies represent the same spacetime, crucial properties of the resulting quantum theories, even in this simplest possible case, can be sensitive to the choice of foliation, adding additional ambiguity beyond those related to a choice of time coordinate or clock.

-In the example of de Sitter spacetime that we will focus on here, the crucial difference between the different slicings is that a closed slicing is global (i.e., covers the entire spacetime) while the flat slicing only covers half of the spacetime; there is a horizon at which the foliation breaks down.
+In the example of de Sitter spacetime that we will focus on here, the crucial difference between the different slicings is that a closed slicing is global (it covers the entire spacetime) while the flat slicing only covers half of the spacetime; there is a horizon at which the foliation breaks down (see, e.g., \cite{Mukhanov}, for details on the different foliations of de Sitter spacetime).
 This horizon can be reached in finite time along past-directed geodesics, so that the spacetime becomes geodesically incomplete.
 In the Hamiltonian picture, one would say that past evolution terminates in finite time.
 Requiring that the quantum theory remains unitary means that the quantum evolution extends beyond this horizon, necessitating strong departures from the classical evolution in a regime where locally nothing special happens and no local observer would notice the presence of a horizon.
 Hence, it seems one has to give up either general covariance or unitarity (see also \cite{Gielen:2022tzi}).

 The arguments presented here are somewhat reminiscent of discussions in the context of a possible breakdown of unitarity in black hole evaporation \cite{Hawking:1976ra}.
 For the black hole, requiring global unitarity, locality and general covariance -- nothing special should happen where curvature is small -- leads to a paradox one possible resolution of which, the ``firewall'' idea \cite{Almheiri:2012rt}, likewise suggests that the black hole horizon becomes a region of strongly non-classical behaviour.
 As in many other contexts, there are important similarities between the black hole and de Sitter horizons (most famously, de Sitter horizons show thermodynamic behaviour \cite{Gibbons:1976ue}) but important differences too; while the black hole horizon has a unique ``teleological'' definition, the de Sitter horizon is observer (or foliation) dependent.
 Nevertheless, the simpler de Sitter case poses the same fundamental questions about the meaning of locality, unitarity and general covariance in quantum gravity.
 See also \cite{Gielen:2024lpm} for a recent study of a quantum planar black hole model using methods similar to those applied here, where quantum departures from the classical solution are seen both at the singularity and at the horizon of the black hole; the results for the horizon are similar to ours here.